-4. Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, fourth Edition Chronic manual (EPA-821-R-02-013, October 2002).
+1. Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, fourth Edition Chronic manual (EPA-821-R-02-013, October 2002).

 Table AE-3.
-Toxicity Test Requirements for Stage One Screening Phase ------------- ---
+Toxicity Test Requirements for Stage One Screening Phase

-Receiving Water Characteristics Requirements Discharge to coast Discharge to San Francisco Bay [1] Ocean Marine/Estuarine Freshwater Taxonomic diversity 1 plant 1 invertebrate 1 fish 1 plant 1 invertebrate 1 fish 1 plant 1 invertebrate 1 fish Number of tests of each salinity type: Freshwater [2] Marine/Estuarine 0 4 1 or 2 3 or 4 3 0 Total number of tests 4 5 3
+· ·

-[1] (a) Marine refers to receiving water salinities greater than 10 parts per thousand (ppt) at least 95 percent of the time during a normal water year.
+Requirements Discharges to Ocean Discharges to Marine or Estuarine Water (San Francisco Bay) [1] Discharges to Freshwater [1]

-(b) Freshwater refers to receiving water with salinities less than 1 ppt at least 95 percent of the time during a normal water year.
+Taxonomic diversity 1 plant 1 invertebrate 1 fish 1 plant 1 invertebrate 1 fish 1 plant 1 invertebrate 1 fish

-(c) Estuarine refers to receiving water salinities that fall between those of marine and freshwater, as described above.
+Number of tests: Marine/Estuarine 4 3 or 4 0

-[2] The freshwater species may be substituted with marine species if:
+Number of tests: Freshwater [2] 0 1 or 2 3

-(a) The salinity of the effluent is above 1 ppt greater than 95 percent of the time, or
+Total number of tests 4 5 3

-(b) The ionic strength (TDS or conductivity) of the effluent at the test concentration used to determine compliance is documented to be toxic to the test species.
+- (a) Marine refers to receiving water salinities greater than 10 parts per thousand (ppt) at least 95 percent of the time during a normal water year. - (b) Freshwater refers to receiving water with salinities less than 1 ppt at least 95 percent of the time during a normal water year. - (c) Estuarine refers to receiving water salinities that fall between those of marine and freshwater, as described above. - [2] The freshwater species may be substituted with marine species if: - (a) The salinity of the effluent is above 1 ppt greater than 95 percent of the time, or - (b) The ionic strength (TDS or conductivity) of the effluent at the test concentration used to determine compliance is documented to be toxic to the test species.